Conformalised data synthesis: Conformal Prediction background

 \section{Conformal Prediction background}

-\emph{How confident are we that a model’s prediction is correct?} This is the core question uncertainty quantification techniques such as Conformal Prediction attempt to answer.
-To contextualise our conformal synthesis proposal (\Cref{sec:proposal}), we introduce the conformal framework (\Cref{sec:cpBasics}) and present relevant variants (\Cref{sec:cpVariants}).
+\emph{How confident are we that a model’s prediction is correct?} This is the core question that uncertainty quantification techniques such as Conformal Prediction attempt to answer.
+To contextualise our conformal synthesis proposal (\Cref{sec:proposal}), we introduce the conformal framework for classification (\Cref{sec:cpBasics}) and summarise the conformal clustering work that inspired our approach (\Cref{sec:conformalClustering}).